Christmas tree demand remains high despite inflation

-SOUTH PORTLAND, Maine (AP) — For all the worries about inflation and the economy, Americans aren’t scrimping on a centerpiece of many celebrations this holiday season: the Christmas tree.
+SOUTH PORTLAND (AP) — For all the worries about inflation and the economy, Americans aren't scrimping on a centerpiece of many celebrations this holiday season: the Christmas tree.

 Retailers from Home Depot and Lowes to mom and pop operations raised their prices on trees — but people are still buying them.